udexon/PhosWeb/PhosWeb_UI.md

 This is a property not available in other programming languages as they are not capable of _homoiconic metaprogramming_.

-Improve User / Developer collaboration?
-PhosWeb have smaller barriers between Users and Developers compared to conventional software projects.

-In PhosWeb ecosystems, it is not just the barriers between Users and Developers are smaller, but

-Just like spreadsheet users know basic spreadsheet functions: sum of cells, sort etc. Spreadsheet is the first no code app.

-UseDev Phos makes programming as simple as 123, spreadsheet.

-Merge with other no code platforms?

 - Figure 1